 Within the framework of the 30th anniversary of the Erasmus Program, KES College has produced videos with the experiences of both students and staff from participating in the Erasmus+ Programme.

-The video was prepared with the help of the students of the “Journalism and Public Relations” Programme under the guidance of their professor Mr. Christoforos Roditis.
+The video was prepared with the help of the students of the “Journalism with Public Relations” Programme under the guidance of their professor Mr. Christoforos Roditis.